Hong Kong’s Strategy to Dominate the Low-Altitude Economy

 The Montreal Playbook: Standards and Influence

-One of the most intriguing aspects of Hong Kong's strategy involves positioning the territory as an international standard-setting hub for low-altitude aviation.
 The report uses Montreal as a template, as the city hosts the International Civil Aviation Organization, International Air Transport Association, and Airports Council International, making it the de facto global center for aviation standards.

 No equivalent hub exists for low-altitude aviation standards, which vary significantly across regions and lack mutual recognition frameworks.
 Hong Kong could fill this gap by hosting flagship events that attract global low-altitude aviation expert groups and regulatory bodies.
 This positioning would give Hong Kong significant influence in regulatory development while attracting businesses and professionals to the territory.